 I am a big fan of using exfoliating acids like lactic acid and glycolic acid.
 They help to keep my skin clear, prevent breakouts and congestion, and can help fade acne scars and hyperpigmentation.

 While doing the 30 day Dry Oil Cleansing experiment I continued using serums at night after cleansing.
-Every night I was alternating between Drunk Elephant TLC Framboos Glycolic Night Serum and Annmarie Skin Care Repair Serum.
+Every night I was alternating between Drunk Elephant TLC Framboos Glycolic Night Serum and Annmarie Skin Citrus Stem Cell Serum.
 I love these two serums, and I noticed my skin was even more brighter, even, and hydrated using these products in conjunction with Dry Oil Cleansing.

 This was definitely a welcomed benefit!

 How has my skincare routine changed since doing the 30 day Oil Cleansing Method experiment